 the Vice-President (Operations);

 the Vice-President (Student Affairs);

+the Vice-President (Finance & Administration);

 The Executive shall be elected as described in By-Law 3.B.

 Additional persons may be added to the Executive for temporary duties, by means of a resolution of the EngSoc Council, but such persons shall report to a regular member of the Executive, namely one of the officers defined above.